 Object List for FREEWAVE-TECHNOLOGIES-MIB Object Description Access Syntax fwtPlusModemIndex An index used to identify a specific radio modem within the system.
 Not Accessible Unsigned32 fwtPlusModemSignal The received signal level for this radio modem, in dBm.
 Read Only Integer 32 fwtPlusModemNoise The detected noise for this radio modem, in dBm.
 Read Only Integer 32 fwtPlusModemSupplyVoltage The supply voltage to this radio modem, in units of one hundredth of a volt.
 Read Only Hundredth fwtPlusModemRxRate The current receive rate as a percentage of the maximum, in units of one hundredth of a percent.
 Read Only Hundredth fwtPlusModemReflectedPower The current amount of reflected RF power.
 Read Only Unsigned32 fwtModemTemperature The current temperature of this radio modem in degrees Celsius.
-Read Only Integer 32 fwtPlusModemRange The current approximat modem from its peer, ir fwtPlusModemTxRate The current transmit rat maximum, in units of or Unsigned32 percent. e as a percentage of the hundredth of a Hundredth fwtPlusModemSNDelta The current margin (absreceived signal and the · · · · · · · · · · · · · · · · · · · Integer32 fwtPlusModemVendorString The name of the vendo r of this radio modem.
-Read Only DisplayString fwtPlusModemConnectedTo The serial number of the have an RF link with. e radio that we currently Read Only Integer32 fwtPlusModemUpstreamSignal The received signal lev radio receives from this • • Integer32 fwtPlusModemUpstreamNoise The Noise level that the receives from this radio • Integer32 fwtPlusModemDisconnectCount The Number of times the link. is radio has lost its RF Read Only Unsigned32 fwtPlusModemPacketRxCount The Number of Etherne received over its RF lin · • Unsigned32 fwtPlusModemPacketTxCount The Number of Etherne sent over its RF link. t packets the radio has Read Only Unsigned32 fwtPlusModemDroppedCount The Number of Etherne dropped t packets the radio has Read Only Unsigned32
+Read Only Integer 32

+Object List for FREEWAVE-TECHNOLOGIES-MIB Object Description Access Syntax fwtPlusModemRange The current approximate range of this radio modem from its peer, in meters.
+Read Only Unsigned32 fwtPlusModemTxRate The current transmit rate as a percentage of the maximum, in units of one hundredth of a percent.
+Read Only Hundredth fwtPlusModemSNDelta The current margin (absolute) between the received signal and the noise at this radio.
+Read Only Integer32 fwtPlusModemVendorString The name of the vendor of this radio modem.
+Read Only DisplayString fwtPlusModemConnectedTo The serial number of the radio that we currently have an RF link with.
+Read Only Integer32 fwtPlusModemUpstreamSignal The received signal level that the upstream radio receives from this radio, in dBm.
+Read Only Integer32 fwtPlusModemUpstreamNoise The Noise level that the upstream radio receives from this radio, in dBm.
+Read Only Integer32 fwtPlusModemDisconnectCount The Number of times this radio has lost its RF link.
+Read Only Unsigned32 fwtPlusModemPacketRxCount The Number of Ethernet packets the radio has received over its RF link.
+Read Only Unsigned32 fwtPlusModemPacketTxCount The Number of Ethernet packets the radio has sent over its RF link.
+Read Only Unsigned32 fwtPlusModemDroppedCount The Number of Ethernet packets the radio has dropped Read Only Unsigned32